abuzatu/template-whatsapp/README_developer.md

 ### Monitor the webdriver from the outside

 From our local machine we want to monitor and interacted with the webdriver.
 Below is what I tried, and some sources I studied.
-Main reference is the [https://github.com/SeleniumHQ/docker-selenium#debugging](README.md) of `SeleniumHQ/docker-selenium` on `Debugging`, as it is for Debugging that we connect from the localmachine to the webserver inside.
+Main reference is the [https://github.com/SeleniumHQ/docker-selenium#debugging](README.md) of `SeleniumHQ/docker-selenium` on `Debugging`, as it is for Debugging that we connect from the local machine to the webserver inside.

 #### What worked for me